philiponions/MyFriends/README.md

 I also made the interface from scratch

 ## What I learned:
-Despite such a small project, I surprisingly learnt a lot.
+Despite such a small project, I surprisingly learned a lot.
 Some of the things I learned were:
 - State management
 - Hooks such as useState, useEffect, useRef, etc..
 - Styling with Stylesheets